ddellacosta/cljs-core-async-chat/README.md

 The usual caveats in terms of browser-compatibility with WebSocket applies.

 Thanks go to [David Nolen](https://github.com/swannodette) for his [copious examples][3] of how to use core.async in ClojureScript (and all his work on CLJS and core.async!), as well as random help in IRC when first getting going.
-Also thanks to [Chris Allen](https://github.com/bitemyapp/) for suggesting the use of httpkit for WebSockets.

 ## Todos